 More Historical Fantasy

-While awaiting my novels, I encourage you to enjoy these fabulous works of YA historical fantasy.
+While awaiting my novels, I encourage you to enjoy these fabulous works of Historical Fantasy.
 Use the arrows to slow or stop the slider.

 Walk on Earth a Stranger (The Gold Seer Trilogy, #1)Walk on Earth a Stranger by Rae Carson